Evaluating Sample Utility for Efficient Data Selection by Mimicking Model Weights: Data Selection Framework

-Ultimately, the ensemble filtering decisions yield a curated subset that can be reused in later training runs.
-Moreover, we can use their statistics to estimate training dataset quality by either analyzing \emph{retention rate} (fraction of samples retained) or \emph{averaged mimic score}.
+\paragraph{Broad Downstream Applications.} Ultimately, the combined filtering decisions yield a curated subset that can be used in subsequent training runs.
+In addition to dataset refinement, we can leverage their statistics to estimate dataset quality by either calculating \emph{retention rate} (fraction of samples retained) or \emph{averaged mimic score}.
+Moreover, the identified high-value samples provide data-quality insights \emph{enable retrieval of similar samples to expand the current data pool}.
+Finally, Appendix~\ref{app:reverse engineering} investigates mimic score's potential to infer training dataset used to produce a reference model.
 We discuss weak supervision setups and summarize algorithms in both online and offline stages in Appendix~\ref{app:algorithm}.